 Should a student need to take medication during school hours, a signed AND dated form from a parent/guardian is required.
-The form and the medication should be delivered to the school office in its original container with Pharmacy label attached.
+The form and the medication should be delivered directly to Preschool Staff in its original container with Pharmacy label attached.
 NO MEDICATION (including PRESCRIPTION, NON-PRESCRIPTION AND NATURAL REMEDIES) WILL BE ADMINISTERED WITHOUT WRITTEN CONSENT AS STATED HERE.